-You need certain nutrients to be in abundance for sustained energy.
-The best diet for those long-distance runs includes precise ratios of fat, protein, iron, and carbohydrates.
+The best diet for those long distance runs includes precise ratios of carbohydrates, protein, fats and iron.
 With this mix, your body will function at its peak performance and stay rejuvenated.

 Carbohydrate-rich foods are ideal around training